 For both tax credits, there should be "substantial rehabilitation" of the building within a 24-month period.
 This means that the amount invested into the rehabilitation must exceed the "adjusted basis" or depreciated value of the building.
 In some instances, the substantial rehabilitation for 20% tax credits may extend up to 60 months and across several phases.

 Introduction to Federal Tax Credits for Rehabilitating Historic Buildings Series: Guides to the tax credits and the application process for first-time program users and small-project owners.
-Four guides are available in PDF format: barns, Main Street commercial buildings, rowhouses, and wood frame houses.
+Four guides are available:

 To qualify for the Federal Historic Preservation Tax Incentives Program, property owners must complete the appropriate part or parts of the Historic Preservation Certification Application.